Completed research

 Duration: 02/2015 – 09/2015

-Description: 103,504 people live in the Upper Styria West region.
+Description: The Upper Styria West region is home to 103,504 people.
 At the same time, however, it is affected by the typical characteristics of a peripheral region.
-These include Remoteness from agglomerations, unemployment, out-migration and loss of attractiveness.
-The main problem for the resident companies is the out-migration of the younger generation.
-It is predicted that the working population will shrink by 17% by 2030 (Statistik Austria 2014) This means that companies will face a labour shortage in the future that they will not be able to solve without incurring additional costs.
-In order to counteract this shortage, companies need to take active action, and the research project "Brain Gain instead of Brain Drain in the Mur Valley" is dedicated to addressing these issues.
-In summary, the aim is to analyse the extent to which companies from rural regions can act as shaping actors in strategic regional development.
-In particular, measures to make the Murtal region more attractive for highly qualified workers are to be analysed.
+These include: isolation from urban centres, unemployment, out-migration and a loss of attractiveness.
+The main problem for local businesses is the out-migration of the younger generation.
+It is forecast that the working-age population will shrink by 17% by 2030 (Statistik Austria 2014).
+Consequently, companies will face a labour shortage in the future that they cannot resolve without incurring additional costs.
+To counteract this shortage, active measures on the part of companies are necessary.
+The research project “Brain Gain instead of Brain Drain in the Murtal” addresses these issues.
+In summary, the aim is to analyse the extent to which companies in rural regions can drive strategic regional development as key players.
+In particular, measures to make the Murtal region more attractive to highly qualified workers are to be analysed.

-Project objectives: 1) Analysis of the significance and effectiveness of company activities in the context of making the region more attractive to highly qualified skilled workers, 2) Raising awareness of the need for strategic cooperation between companies, public institutions and social actors to make the Upper Styria West region more attractive to future employees.
+Project objectives: 1.)
+Analysis of the significance and effectiveness of corporate activities in the context of making the region more attractive to highly qualified professionals, 2.)
+Raising awareness of the need for strategic cooperation between companies, public institutions and social stakeholders to make the West Upper Styria region more attractive to future employees

 Funding: EU Lifelong Learning Programme – Comenius multilateral project

-Project partners: Austria: RCE Graz-Styria, Gymnasium und Musikgymnasium Dreihackengasse, Stiftsgymnasium Admont; Finland: City of Espoo; Etelä-Tapiola High School; France: Universite de Bretagne Sud; Lycée Alain René Lesage; Italy: The City of Venice; Istituto Comprensivo Cortina d'Ampezzo; Lithuania: Siaulia Universitetas; Siauliai Didzdvario Gimnazija; Šiaulių Jovaro Progimnazij; Romania: Liceul Teoretic Cheorghe Sincai; Scoala Gimanziala Corneliu Coposu; Czech Republic: Karlova Univerzita v Praze; Schola Humanitas
+Project partners: Austria: RCE Graz-Styria, Dreihackengasse Grammar School and Music Grammar School, Admont Abbey Grammar School; Finland: City of Espoo; Etelä-Tapiola High School; France: Université de Bretagne Sud; Lycée Alain René Lesage; Italy: The City of Venice; Istituto Comprensivo Cortina d’Ampezzo; Lithuania: Šiauliai University; Šiauliai Didždvario Gymnasium; Šiauliai Jovaro Progymnasium; Romania: Cheorghe Sincai Theoretical High School; Scoala Gimnazială Corneliu Coposu; Czech Republic: Charles University in Prague; Schola Humanitas

-Staff: Project management: Univ.-Prof. Dr Friedrich M. Zimmermann; Staff: Dr Filippina Risopoulos-Pichler (contact person), Dr Judith Pizzera, Thomas Drage and Heidrun Kögler
+Staff: Project Lead: Prof. Friedrich M. Zimmermann; Staff: Dr Filippina Risopoulos-Pichler (contact person), Dr Judith Pizzera, Thomas Drage and Heidrun Kögler

-Description: The "OPEDUCA" project promotes the development of "open learning regions" in which schools, research institutions and companies learn with and from each other in order to promote fun and enjoyment in the acquisition of knowledge among pupils, to increase the identification of all stakeholders with the region and to ensure the future of the region as a whole (intact environment, quality of life, jobs, infrastructure, social interaction, recreation and leisure, etc.).
-"OPEDUCA" is an acronym for "Open EDUcational Area" and refers to both a regional network and its vision of a new way of learning.
-OPEDUCA sees all existing "sources of knowledge" in a region as potential educational opportunities and thus builds bridges between theory, practice and experience.
-Pupils and teachers work across subjects and school levels on questions relating to environmentally relevant topics such as energy, water, nutrition, mobility and health.
-Teacher training is another key component of the project to ensure an appropriate didactic approach and to anchor the OPEDUCA concept in the education system.
-By focussing on Education for Sustainable Development (ESD) in the long term, the OPEDUCA concept should lead to a qualitative improvement in education in various dimensions and all subjects.
+Description: The “OPEDUCA” project promotes the establishment of “open learning regions” in which schools, research institutions and businesses learn with and from one another in order to encourage pupils to enjoy acquiring knowledge, to increase all stakeholders’ sense of belonging to the region, and to secure the region’s future as a whole (intact environment, quality of life, jobs, infrastructure, social cohesion, recreation and leisure, etc.).
+“OPEDUCA” is an acronym for “Open EDUcational Area” and refers both to a regional network and to its vision of a new way of learning.
+OPEDUCA views all existing “sources of knowledge” in a region as potential educational opportunities and thus builds bridges between theory, practice and experience.
+Pupils and teachers work across subjects and year groups on issues relating to environmentally relevant topics such as energy, water, food, mobility and health.
+Teacher training is a further key component of the project, ensuring an appropriate pedagogical approach and embedding the OPEDUCA concept within the education system.
+Through its long-term focus on Education for Sustainable Development (ESD), the OPEDUCA concept aims to lead to a qualitative improvement in education across various dimensions and all school subjects.

 Funding: Federal Ministry of Science and Research